-MAINTENANCE OR ACTIVITY ALARM TYPE TIME FOR ATTENDANCE / RESPONSE BRIEF REQUIREMENTS - refer to Maintenance Section & Measurement & Payment for further details Legend for SCATS related alarms: BO: Black Out DA: Detector Alarm FY: Flashing Yello WD: Watchdog NOTE: Maintenance & timeframes identifie d as 'urgen it' are entirely at the nd public holidays - all response times apply discretion of the Superintendent. on (danger to the public or workers), maintenance required prior to peak hours, or Salvaged Item Inspection - Close of business - Next business day Provision of time for the Contractor to have damaged items ready for inspection, to agree on salvaged / unrepairable items.
+Table - Response Times MAINTENANCE OR ACTIVITY ALARM TYPE TIME FOR ATTENDANCE / RESPONSE BRIEF REQUIREMENTS - refer to Maintenance Section & Measurement & Payment for further details Legend for SCATS related alarms: BO: Black Out DA: Detector Alarm FY: Flashing Yello NC/DZ/ST: SCATS Communications fault related PB: Pedestrian Button Detector Alarm WD: Watchdog NOTE: Maintenance & timeframes identifie d as 'urgen it' are entirely at the nd public holidays - all response times apply discretion of the Superintendent. on (danger to the public or workers), maintenance required prior to peak hours, or Salvaged Item Inspection - Close of business - Next business day Provision of time for the Contractor to have damaged items ready for inspection, to agree on salvaged / unrepairable items.
 Provide Site Specific TGS/s including Risk Management Plan - Standard - 2 Days Provision of time to supply Traffic Guidance Scheme/s & associated risk management plan in order to undertake works within the road reserve, including the preparation of any permits or authorisations that may be required in order to carry out the works.
 Provide Site Specific TGS/s including Risk Management Plan - Urgent - 24 Hours Or as required by other maintenance activity timeline Provision of time to supply Traffic Guidance Scheme/s & associated risk management plan in order to undertake works within the road reserve, including the preparation of any permits or authorisations that may be required in order to carry out the works of an urgent nature - i.e. Traffic Signal Pedestal Reinstallation - Urgent

-16.33 SPECIFIC MAINTENANCE - TRAFFIC SIGNALS AND ITS AUDIT
+16.35 SPECIFIC MAINTENANCE - TRAFFIC SIGNALS AND ITS AUDIT

-16.33.1 Site Audit - Report Template
+16.35.1 Site Audit - Report Template

-Refer to clause 16.36 Figures and Tables
+Refer to Figures and Tables clause in this work section.